 During the field season of 2015, initial field trials were conducted, which replicated crop injury observed in 2014.
 The initial trials found significant yield differences between alfalfa treated with Roundup followed by a frost, compared to an untreated control plot.
 During the 2016 and 2017 growing seasons, research ramped up and numerous replicated field trials were conducted throughout the Intermountain Region of California.
 In the 2016 and 2017 trials, applications of a low rate and high rate of Roundup were applied at various heights after the alfalfa broke dormancy.
-While some trial locations had variable crop injury, many locations found significant alfalfa yield reductions after applications of Roundup were made to alfalfa shorter than 2 inches in height.
+While some trial locations had variable crop injury, many locations found significant alfalfa yield reductions after applications of Roundup were followed by frost.
+No visible injury occurred when applications were made to alfalfa shorter than 2 inches in height.
 However, applications to alfalfa 4 inches and taller resulted in lingering visible crop injury.
 Overall, the most injury occurred when higher rates of Roundup were applied to alfalfa plants between 6 and 8 inches.
 It was unclear how long after application frost can occur for visual injury to develop.